xdg_wm_base

 tiled_topsince 27

-The surface’s top edge is tiled
+the surface’s top edge is tiled

 The window is currently in a tiled layout and the top edge is considered to be adjacent to another part of the tiling grid.